 Suzanne McDonald shares about the Halloween happenings at East Carolina University (ECU) and poses the question of whether or not they have a haunted campus.

 One of the creepiest and oldest buildings on campus is Christenbury Gym.
 Walking into Christenbury is like walking into a time warp from the 50s.
-Rumor has it a student drowned in the pool and after that, the pool was shut down and the university then began requiring all students take a swimming class if they couldn’t pass their swim test in PE.
+Rumor has it a student drowned in the pool.
+After that, the pool shut down.
+The university began requiring all students to take a swimming class if they couldn’t pass their swim test in PE.
 Constructed in 1952, a decent amount of the building is still operational today.
 However, many rooms such as the empty pool, spiral staircases and spine-chilling locker rooms remain sealed off from the public eye.

 With all these great tales to share, ECU’s Exercise is Medicine-On Campus (EIM-OC) committee — which includes members from Campus Recreation and Wellness, Student Health Services and the Department of Kinesiology — decided to hold a Ghost Walk last fall to promote physical activity and have a little fun.
 Unbeknownst to the committee, at that time, there was a supernatural and folklore academic course taught by Dr. Andrea Kitta in the Department of English.
 For the past several years, this class has hosted a Ghost Walk on ECU’s campus as a class project.

-Let me tell you, this girl wish she knew the Department of English was hosting a Ghost Walk, because I certainly would have reached out about a collaboration.
-I learned about their walk a few days prior to the event, so my colleagues and I attended to do a little reconnaissance.
-I am so glad I did as it allowed us to tweak some things for the EIM-OC walk, such as using glow necklaces to break walkers into groups and to really think through the walk route logistics.
-I also realized if we were to host this walk in the future, combining efforts would be the way to go and would also be an excellent student affairs and academic affairs collaboration.
+Let me tell you, I wish I knew the Department of English was hosting a Ghost Walk, because I certainly would have reached out about a collaboration.
+I learned about their walk a few days prior to the event.
+My colleagues and I attended to do a little reconnaissance.
+And I am so glad I did as it allowed us to tweak some things for the EIM-OC walk, such as using glow necklaces to break walkers into groups and to really think through the walk route logistics.
+I also realized if we were to host this walk in the future, combining efforts would be the way to go.
+Plus, it would also be an excellent student affairs and academic affairs collaboration.